 The city and the bureau continue to make progress toward compliance with this task.
 The city is currently under contract with a nationally recognized consultant to deliver a series of classes on "verbal judo," a process of verbal de-escalation which is recognized nationally as effective in reducing police-involved violence.
-To date, the bureau has trained all but 14 of its 1,080 eligible officers (with the exception being those on extended medical or similar leave, and thus not performing police duties) in "verbal judo" and/or tactical communications.
+To date, the bureau has trained all but one of its 1,040 eligible officers (with the exception being those on extended medical or similar leave, and thus not performing police duties) in "verbal judo" and/or tactical communications.
+As of October, 1999, the latest date for which data are available, retraining for 1999 in verbal judo nearly has been completed.